lssch/Servo/README.md

 # Servo
- STM32 Module for a Servo
+ STM32 Module for a Servo with hardware and software limits.